nvidia-holoscan/holoscan-sdk/docs/gxf/gxf_by_example.md

 1. Follow the instructions under the [Using a Development Container](https://github.com/nvidia-holoscan/holoscan-sdk#using-a-development-container) section steps 1-5 (try clearing the CMake cache by removing the `build` folder before compiling).

-   You can execute the following commands to build
+   You can execute the following commands to build:

    ```bash
    ./run build
    # ./run clear_cache # if you want to clear build/install/cache folders
    ```
-3. Our test application can now be run in the development container using the command
+2. Our test application can now be run in the development container using the command:

     ```bash
     ./apps/my_recorder_app_gxf/my_recorder_gxf
     ```